These changes have significant implications for nonprofits:

 Starting Jan 1, 2018 employees must accrue one hour of paid sick leave for every 40 hours worked.
 This includes part-time and seasonal employees.
 Employees will be compensated at their normal hourly wage, with these benefits being available beginning on the 90th calendar day after they started their employment.

 Unused paid sick leave of 40 hours or less must be carried over into the following year.
 Employers are allowed to offer more generous benefits if they so choose.

 This new rule applies to all nonprofits, regardless of size.
 Please note that local sick and safety laws take precedence over state ones:

 - Seattle: Employers are already compliant with these regulations.

 - Spokane: Local laws are now replaced by the new state law.

 - Tacoma: The only major change is the removal of the accrual cap.

-This fact sheet created by the WA State Department of L&I summarizes the key points you should know.
+This fact sheet and FAQ page created by the WA State Department of Labor summarizes the key points you should know.
 This larger document provides more detail.
 Also check out Vigilant’s frequently asked questions about this new law.